 The launch campaign reached 57% of the UK population through social media advertising, resulting in a +9pt lift in unaided brand awareness, and a +13-20pt lift in brand perceptions around “trust” amongst audiences less familiar with the LinkedIn brand.
 There was also statistically significant downstream impact among those exposed to the campaign, with double-digit lifts observed in engaged feed sessions, macro-sessions, and on-platform contributions (members actively engaging and/or posting).
 Additionally, we saw a 44% lift in Google searches of LinkedIn by those who had seen the launch campaign on YouTube.

 Additionally, there has been 148% cumulative increase in Changemakers’ followers on LinkedIn, with all of them now ranking in the top 0.09% most influential LinkedIn members in the UK through their own content posting efforts.

-Changemakers has also had success across PR, Social and Digital awards this year with award wins at The Drum Social Buzz Awards for Best Socially Responsible Initiative and 12 nominations across Creative Moment, The DMA, The Drum Content, The Drum Social Purpose and Shorty Awards.
+Changemakers has also had success across PR, Social and Digital awards this year with award wins at The Drum Social Buzz Awards for Best Socially Responsible Initiative, UK Social Media Awards for Best Long-term strategic use of social media and a Provoke Media SABRE 2021 EMEA Award for Influencer Marketing plus a further 18 nominations across Creative Moment, PRMoment, The DMA, The Drum Content, The Drum Social Purpose and Shorty Awards.